vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4k8s-sbdg.md

-7. Confirm that Tanzu GemFire is up and ready to use
+7. Confirm that VMware GemFire is up and ready to use

     ```
     kubectl --namespace=tanzu-gemfire get GemFireClusters